kobolabs/metadata-style-guide/README.md

 The Announcement Date is when your title is available for customers to preorder before your eBook's official on-sale date.

 ### Best Practice	</br>
-> Excel: The required date format is YYYY-MM-DD.
+> Excel: The required date format is YYYY-MM-DD.</br>
 > ONIX: The required date format is YYYYMMDD.

 ### Correct Usage (example)	</br>